Investing in an Opportunity Zone Fund

 An opportunity zone can potentially exist in any neighborhood that has been economically depressed for an extended period of time.
 The governor of every state (and the mayor of Washington, D.C.) can nominate any historically disadvantaged area in their state to be designated as an opportunity zone.

-The federal government reviews the nomination and if it's approved, the area will become an opportunity zone.
+The federal government reviews the nomination and if approved, the area will become an opportunity zone.
 The opportunity zone designation encourages people to make significant investments in the zone such as buying real estate or opening businesses by offering tax incentives and other benefits to investors and business owners.

 The U.S. Department of Housing and Urban Development has an opportunity zone map on its website.
 If you’d like to know what eligible census tracts contain opportunity zones in your state, or anywhere else in the U.S., this is a great place to start your research.